 The Flat Rock Music Festival – September, Flat Rock.
 Held in a beautiful natural venue, this three-day “happening” features 35 performers on three stages.
 Attracting national attention and performers The Flat Rock Music Festival offers a limited number of tickets to insure an intimate connection between audience and artist.
 For ticket information and a roster of this years performers, visitwww.flatrockmusicfestival.com

 Home Town Christmas – Second Friday in December, Saluda.
-Picture Main Street and all its vintage storefronts and inns dressed in festive holiday style while traditional Christmas music wafts through the crisp night air – this is so not the mall!
-Friends greeting friends while sipping spiced cider and getting in a little holiday shopping.
+Picture Main Street and all its vintage storefronts and inns dressed in festive holiday style while traditional Christmas music wafts through the crisp night air – this is so not Christmas at the mall!
+Friends greeting friends, sipping spiced cider and getting in a little holiday shopping.
 Main Street sparkles with luminaries and lights creating an elegant holiday ambiance that brings us closer to the true meaning of Christmas. www.saluda.com